Updated: 5 days ago

 Always check weather advisories.
-Hurricane Season in The Bahamas begins on June 1 and ends on November 30.
+Hurricane Season in The Bahamas begins June 1 and ends on November 30.

 If you're traveling from the West Coast (specifically, Las Vegas), read my earlier post here.
 It's been updated as of Feb.
 23, 2021.

 Once On The Island

 Face masks and distancing